-We’re excited to announce that the AI City Challenge has been officially accepted as a workshop at ICCV 2025.
-Join us as we continue advancing computer vision and AI in real-world Settings.
+We’re excited to announce that the 10th AI City Challenge has been accepted as a workshop at ECCV 2026.
+Please find the details below.

-This 9th edition of the Challenge introduces exciting new tasks and significant dataset upgrades and provides four challenging tracks as below:
+This 10th edition of the Challenge introduces new reasoning-centric tasks, expanded Sim2Real evaluation protocols, and six challenging tracks as below:

 Participants are invited to compete in one or more of the five challenge tracks.
 To join, please navigate to the page of your target track(s) under CHALLENGE tab.